candiepih/candiepih/README.md

 ## About Me

 Greetings!...
-I, wielder of the Keyboard, Commander of Code, forger of digital systems and Slayer of bugs, extend my dominion across the vast landscapes of Web Development.
+I, wielder of the Keyboard, Commander of Code, forger of digital systems, and Slayer of bugs, extend my dominion across the vast landscapes of Web Development.

 I am the architect of seamless systems and master of both front and back-end realms.
 I wield skills to forge digital systems that defy business limitations.
 From the throne of my coding kingdom, I decree the laws of efficiency and elegance.